Is the EU-Mercosur trade deal bad for the planet?

 What’s the context?

-As Trump tariffs bite, Brussels pursues new trade, but critics say an accord with South American countries will cost the climate.
+As Trump's tariffs bite, Brussels pursues new trade, but critics say an accord with South American countries will cost the climate.

-The deal, struck in December, would lower tariffs between the EU and Argentina, Brazil, Paraguay and Uruguay, creating one of the largest free trade zones in the world.
+Lowering tariffs between the EU and Argentina, Brazil, Paraguay and Uruguay, the accord would create one of the largest free trade zones in the world.
 It also aims to counter the tariffs raised by U.S. President Donald Trump, which threaten to choke international trade.

-While the deal is worth billions of dollars in exports, members of the Mercosur bloc, which is also called the Southern Common Market, are home to the Amazon rainforest, where agricultural products like beef and soy are major drivers of deforestation, greenhouse gas emissions and biodiversity loss.
+While the deal is worth billions of dollars in exports, members of the Mercosur bloc are home to the Amazon rainforest, where agricultural products like beef and soy are major drivers of deforestation, greenhouse gas emissions and biodiversity loss.

-The trade negotiations spanned 25 years, complicated by political and environmental concerns, as well as the evolving global economy.
+Negotiations for the deal spanned 25 years, complicated by political and environmental concerns as well as the evolving global economy.

 Here's what you need to know: